Kartik-Hirijaganer/Suicide_Analysis/README.md

 - **Iteratively removed variables** with the highest VIF until all remaining variables had **VIF < 4**.

 #### Checked for Non-Normality
-- Plotted a scatter plot of fitted vs residuals from the Linear Regression model generated.
+- A scatter plot of fitted vs residuals from the linear regression model was plotted.
 - Performed Breusch-Pagan test for Heteroscedasticity.
--- Breusch-Pagan test p-value: 0.5318654520312872.
+  - Breusch-Pagan test p-value: 0.5318654520312872.
 - Plotted Histogram of Residuals
 - Further plotted Q-Q plot to understand non-normality

 #### Further Feature Selection
-- Further dropped variables having p-value higher than 0.05 and features which had no effect on the model accuracy when dropped.
+- Further dropped variables having a p-value higher than 0.05 and features that did not affect the model accuracy when dropped.
-- Rechecked VIF to check if multi-collinearity still exists.
+- Re-checked VIF to see if multi-collinearity still exists.

 #### Decision Trees
-- Plotted Decision tree to identify best features for the split by first finding the optimal dept of the tree.
+- Plotted Decision tree to identify best features for the split by first finding the optimal depth of the tree.

 ## Ensemble Models: Bagging, Boosting and Random Forest
-- Ran Bagging, Boosting and Random Forest to find best model for prediction.
+- Ran Bagging, Boosting, and Random Forest to find the best prediction model.
 - Boosting Model has the least RSME value.

 ### Feature Analysis
-- Proceeded with Boosting Model to find top features responsible for suicide rates.
+- Proceeded with the Boosting Model to find top features responsible for suicide rates.
 - Plotted Partial Dependency Plots of the top 4 most influencing factors.
 - Further built SHAP explainer to validate the findings.
-- Used SHAP force plot to analyse most suicide rate influcing factors for individual countries and whether the factors changed in a decade.
+- Used SHAP force plot to analyze most suicide rate influencing factors for individual countries and whether the factors changed in a decade.

 #### Visualizations
-- plotted visualizations of sucide rates and its most influencing factors to visualize the effects of factors in suicide rates.
+- plotted visualizations of suicide rates and the most influencing factors to visualize the effects of factors in suicide rates.

 ## How to Run the Project